- We look to reliable local sources such as The Record and the Asbury Park Press to keep up with the latest news updates in the industry.

 Online Lotto Legal Age in New Jersey

 New Jersey has a legal age of 18 to play in the lottery.
-In Nebraska, for instance, the age is 19, whereas Iowa, Arizona and Louisiana require players to be at least 21 years old.
+To play lottery in Nebraska, for instance, the age is 19, whereas Iowa, Arizona and Louisiana require players to be at least 21 years old.
 Apart from that you should note that the majority of states have a legal age of 18.
 If you don’t comply with the minimum age requirements, there can be severe fines or even jail sentences.
 Furthermore, all lottery winnings will be voided if such a thing occurs

 Lottery AgeThe legal age for New Jersey lotteries is 18.